Rosemary Laing: Life

+Laing was born and raised in Ashgrove, Brisbane.
+She began her schooling at Mater Dei Catholic Primary School and then attended Mount St Michael's College, before completing her final year at The Gap State High School.
 Originally trained as a painter, from 1976 to 1979 Laing completed a Diploma of Art Education at the Brisbane College of Advanced Education in Queensland.
 She then went on to get her Diploma of Art in 1982 from the University of Tasmania in Hobart.
 Eight years later, from 1990 to 1991, Laing gained a Post Graduate Diploma from the Sydney College of the Arts in Sydney.
 And then, from 1992 to 1996 she completed a Master of Fine Arts in Honours Class 1, from the College of Fine Arts, New South Wales.

 Laing originally used photography as reference material.
 She gained a job as an exhibition consultant in 1988 for the Australian Bicentennial Exhibition.
 This proved a step forward for Laing and her career.
 Editing work from some of the top photographers from around the country enabled her to see how they decided to represent the country.
 In 2000 Laing had a breakthrough with the series Flight research.

-On 24 May 2024, Tolarno Galleries announced that Laing had died at the age of 65.
+On 24 May 2024, Tolarno Galleries announced that Laing had died at the age of 65 after a short illness.